-An annual risk assessment of suppliers is performed to establish what further information and/or due diligence may be required to provide assurance that slavery or human trafficking is not taking place within the business or supply chains.
+Suppliers are risk assessed on a timely basis, taking account of market/environmental changes to establish what further information and/or due diligence may be required to provide assurance that slavery or human trafficking is not taking place within the business or supply chains.

 Our formal procurement process requires all prospective suppliers to confirm whether they comply with the Act.
 Where their turnover is above £36 million, they are asked to provide their annual statement together with evidence of compliance.
 Information on supplier subcontractors and overseas supplies in the supply chain is also obtained to help inform NCH’s risk assessment.

 NCH Group will not work with any organisation that either has or is found to be knowingly involved within either human trafficking or modern slavery.

 Identification of risks together with steps taken to prevent and manage that risk